erinliu1/Muscle_Fatigue/README.md

-# Real-Time System Structure
+# `Systems` folder
-Under Systems folder:
+Codebase for the Real-Time Online System

 ## `main.py`
 - Entry point of the system.
 Run this script to start the system.